Manny Pangilinan

-Manuel Velez Pangilinan (born July 14, 1946), also known as Manny Pangilinan or by his initials MVP, is a Filipino businessman and sports patron.
+Manuel Vélez Pangilinan (born July 14, 1946), also known by his initials MVP, is a Filipino businessman and sports patron.
 He is the managing director and CEO of First Pacific, a Hong Kong–based investment management and holding company with operations in the Asia-Pacific region.
 Pangilinan is also the chairman for First Pacific's investments in the Philippines, including the Metro Pacific Investments Corporation, PLDT, and Philex Mining Corporation.
 He is the chairman emeritus of the Samahang Basketbol ng Pilipinas (SBP) and served as its first president for two consecutive terms, from 2007 to 2018.
 Pangilinan is the current chairman and benefactor of his alma mater San Beda University on Mendiola St., Manila.

 Education

 Pangilinan grew up in a house in Little Baguio, San Juan that was by a squatter settlement's boundary.

-His mother, Soledad Perriera Velez, had Portuguese ancestry by way of her Portuguese ship captain grandfather who married a Filipina.
-His mother was working at Syvel's, then an upscale department store along Escolta, when she met his father.
-His father, Dominador Pangilinan, was a messenger for the Philippine National Bank who eventually retired as the president of Traders Royal Bank.
+His mother, María de la Soledad Vélez y Pereyra, daughter of Vicente Vélez y Menrige of Tabacalera and María del Rosario Pereyra y Rocha, who herself was of the prominent Icaza and Tuasón clans, was a Filipina of Spanish and Portuguese descent who worked at SyVel's, then an upscale department store along Escolta, when she met his father, Dominador Pangilinan, who then was a messenger for the Philippine National Bank and then eventually retired as the president of Traders Royal Bank.

 He spent his childhood summers in Teachers Camp in Baguio as his grandfather was a public teacher in Pampanga and Tarlac who became a superintendent of public schools, eventually becoming the secretary of education.
 Pangilinan completed his primary and secondary education at San Beda.
 He graduated as cum laude from the Ateneo de Manila University with a Bachelor of Arts degree in Economics.
 Pangilinan won a scholarship to the Wharton School of the University of Pennsylvania sponsored by Procter & Gamble and graduated in 1968 with a Master of Business Administration degree.